Wambani01/alx-system_engineering-devops/0x00-shell_basics/README.md

-0. script to print current working directory
+0.pwd- script to print current working directory
+1. ls- print list of files and directories